Updated June 16, 2021

 During elections, journalists frequently cover rallies, campaign events, and protests, which can increase their risk of being attacked, harassed, and detained.
-CPJ’s Emergencies Response Team (ERT) has compiled a Safety Kit with information for editors, reporters, and photojournalists on how to prepare for elections and how to mitigate digital, physical and psychological risk.
+CPJ Emergencies has compiled a Safety Kit with information for editors, reporters, and photojournalists on how to prepare for elections and how to mitigate digital, physical and psychological risk.

 Journalists requiring assistance can contact CPJ via firstname.lastname@example.org.

-During the build-up to elections, media workers frequently report from large-scale gatherings such as rallies, election events, and related protests.
-At such events, COVID-19 physical distancing safety measures may not be implemented and/or adhered to, increasing an individual’s chances of being exposed to the virus.
+During the build-up to elections, media workers frequently report from large-scale gatherings such as political rallies, election events, and related protests.
+At such events, COVID-19 physical distancing safety measures may not be implemented or adhered to, increasing an individual’s chances of being exposed to the virus.

-Those who fall into the COVID-19 vulnerable category and/or who reside with vulnerable individuals should consider and discuss the risks associated with reporting from such events.
-Media workers should remain alert to individuals who may cough or sneeze on or close to them (be it purposefully or accidentally), and note that high volumes of virus droplets may circulate in the air if tear gas and/or pepper spray is deployed by authorities.
-Relevant personal protective equipment (PPE) should be considered, as well as an understanding about regularly and thoroughly washing your hands, avoiding touching your face, and the routine cleaning of equipment.
+Those who fall into the COVID-19 vulnerable category or who reside with vulnerable individuals should consider and discuss the risks associated with reporting from such events.
+Media workers should remain alert to individuals who may cough or sneeze on or close to them (be it purposefully or accidentally), and note that high volumes of virus droplets may circulate in the air if tear gas or pepper spray is deployed by authorities.
+Relevant personal protective equipment (PPE) should be considered, as well as regularly and thoroughly washing your hands, avoiding touching your face, and the routine cleaning of equipment.

 For more detailed safety advice regarding COVID-19 and reporting, please refer to CPJ’s Covering the coronavirus pandemic safety advisory.

 During the run-up to the election, editors and newsrooms may assign journalists to stories at short notice.
 This checklist includes key questions and steps to consider to reduce risk for staff.

 - Are your staff experienced enough for the assignment?